jgordini/Notes/APL Quest/Whats in a Word 2013-3.md

 Let's begin by creating some test data.
 So this is a normal text but I put in a dash here so that we make sure that we're splitting on the right thing.
 This is a single letter and we can also have an empty input and then we have a text with more spaces so we can have some leading spaces and maybe some trailing spaces as well.

 Okay, let's get started.
-Um, maybe the most obvious approach is to split on sequences of spaces and we can do that.
+Maybe the most obvious approach is to split on sequences of spaces and we can do that.
 Or let's say if we start by comparing an input string with a space and this gives us a Boolean vector indicating where the spaces are.

 Now the partition function groups runs of ones or elements corresponding to runs of one.
 So we want to invert this and then we can use this to split.
 So we use partition on the string itself and that gives us the individual words and we can count them.